dcos/dcos-e2e/BACKENDS.md

 If this is not a supported driver, `aufs` is used.
 See `list(dcos_e2e.docker_storage_drivers)` for available storage drivers.

+On some platforms, Docker will fail to start up with certain storage drivers.

 ### DC/OS Installation

 `Cluster`s created by the Docker backend only support installing DC/OS via `install_dcos_from_path`.